geniuses1264/requirement-analysis/README.md

 By highlighting user needs, clarifying project expectations, and guiding the technical roadmap, **Requirement Analysis** helps turn great ideas into successful, sust

+---

+## 🛠️ Key Activities in Requirement Analysis

+Requirement Analysis involves several interconnected activities that help transform vague ideas into clear, actionable requirements.
+These activities ensure that the final software product meets both user needs and technical feasibility.

+Here are the five key activities involved:

+---

+- **📥 Requirement Gathering**
+  - Focuses on collecting raw information from stakeholders, users, and clients.
+  - Involves interviews, surveys, observations, meetings, and feedback sessions.
+  - The goal is to capture what the stakeholders need and expect from the system.

+---

+- **🧠 Requirement Elicitation**
+  - Goes deeper than gathering by drawing out implicit, unspoken, or hidden requirements.
+  - Uses techniques like brainstorming, workshops, role-playing, and prototyping.
+  - Helps uncover assumptions, clarify vague statements, and bring clarity to user intentions.

+---

+- **📝 Requirement Documentation**
+  - Converts gathered and elicited requirements into formal, structured documentation.
+  - Common outputs include Software Requirement Specifications (SRS), user stories, or use case diagrams.
+  - Ensures requirements are clear, consistent, and traceable.

+---

+- **📊 Requirement Analysis and Modeling**
+  - Involves examining and organizing requirements to identify gaps, conflicts, or dependencies.
+  - Uses models like data flow diagrams (DFDs), entity-relationship diagrams (ERDs), or UML.
+  - Helps visualize the system and refine requirements for feasibility and design readiness.

+---

+- **✅ Requirement Validation**
+  - Ensures the documented requirements accurately reflect user needs and business goals.
+  - Activities include reviews, walkthroughs, inspections, and requirement testing.
+  - Finalized requirements are signed off by stakeholders to proceed with system design.

+---

+Each of these activities plays a vital role in shaping a successful software solution.
+Skipping or rushing any of them can result in costly rework, user dissatisfaction, or project failure.
+---